-A reoccurring theme in our current age is crises, and a feeling of being overwhelmed at the thought of how to tackle them.
+A recurring theme of the 21st Century is crises, and a feeling of being overwhelmed at the thought of how to tackle them.

 Amongst the many crises we face, four stick out as perhaps the most reoccurring on a global scale: